vonovak/react-navigation-props-mapper/README.md

 ## Motivation

 You're using react-navigation to navigate around your React Native app.
-The [documentation](https://reactnavigation.org/docs/params.html) describes you should use `this.props.navigation.state.params` to access props passed to your screen.
+The [documentation](https://reactnavigation.org/docs/params.html) describes you should use `this.props.navigation.getParam(paramName, defaultValue)` or alternatively `this.props.navigation.state.params` to access props passed to your screen.
 For example:

 ```js
 render() {